VRConservation/geosp/z_appendices/dynamic.md

 ![schwing](https://i.imgur.com/jMFTsrB.jpeg)

 Schwing!
-To export the first map as a geotiff add this code
+To export the first map as a geotiff use this codeblock

 ```python
 # Save Dynamic World data in GeoTIFF format